KhazMcdust/hello-world/README.md

 This is my first attempt at creating a project on github This is a change that I made on IEEPC.
 This is a change that I made on github.
+This is a change that I made on Inspiron Laptop